khmarbaise/octopress/source/_posts/2011/2011-05-08-the-unknown-creature-the-maven-release-cycle.md

 to manually remove that tag.
 If you don not do it that way the next time you try release:prepare will fail based on the existing tag.
-If you are just a beginner with the Maven Release process you should call the release:prepare and release:perform in two separate commands to be sure where the errors belong to.</p>
+If you are just a beginner with the Maven Release process you should call the release:prepare and release:perform in two separate commands to be sure where the errors belong to.
 So after configuring etc. the parts in your POM a release of an artifact should not be a pain anymore.